abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 If this action is needed in other way of path given, put -l option in order to show content of directory found but only in one depth
-To have its content shown up to a depth add the number e.g. -l3 option will show the content to 3 directory plies To have its content shown  entirely the number meant for it is 0, so be prepared if to put -l0 option, it will list all of content of every found directory entirely so would be making an output storm or messy lists.
+To have its content shown up to a depth add the number e.g. -l3 option will show the content to 3 directory plies To have its content shown  entirely the number meant for it is 0, so be prepared if to put -l0 option, it will list entirely  the content of every found directory which could be a bit overwhelming.

 If it needs to be limited again, put -1...9 options,  e.g: search for only on current and 1 directory below it put -2,